CrossR/rockbox_db_py/README.md

    This command takes 3 arguments:
     - The path to your music collection, which will be indexed.
     - The path to the music collection as it should appear in the Rockbox DB.
-      I.e. if when you plugin over USB, your music collection is at "F:/Music", then this should be "/Music/".
+      I.e. if when you plugin over USB, your music collection is at `F:/Music`, then this should be `/Music/`.
 This is used to make the paths in the DB.
+      This NEEDS to start with a `/`, and should end with a `/` as well, and shouldn't have any drive letters or whatever in it.
+Looking at the output from `print_db.py` on your original DB should help you figure out what this should be.
     - The folder where to write the new database to.
 This should be a folder that does not already exist, as it will be created.
     You should see a progress bar as your music files are read, and then a brief